 Troopers on Patrol

-This week's message takes us to Troop D and E.
+This week's message takes us to Troop G, and C.

 In the early morning of October 15, 2015, Troopers Craig R. Morse and Danielle L. Janczak, SP Brunswick, were working a 2 shift when Trooper Morse observed a vehicle traveling in the town of Brunswick that failed to keep right.
 He then conducted a vehicle and traffic stop.
 Through his experience and police training, he immediately detected an odor of marijuana upon initial interview of the male operator.
 Trooper Morse interviewed the operator of the vehicle while Trooper Janczak interviewed the female passenger.
 A probable cause search of the vehicle was conducted and resulted in the seizure of numerous pills, cocaine, and marijuana.
 Cocaine, as well as two clear plastic straws, were located inside the waistline of the male operator.
 Also seized during the vehicle's search and the search of the suspects, were glassine envelopes containing heroin, numerous Oxycodone pills, Diazepam pills and Dextroamphetamine pills.